leon-thomm/ryvencore-qt/docs/features.md

 The mode of a flow (*data* or *exec*) can be set at any time using `Flow.set_algorithm_mode`, default is *data*.

-In both cases the `input_called` parameter in `Node.update_event` represents the input index that received data or a signal respectively.
+In both cases the `inp` parameter in `Node.update_event` represents the input index that received data or a signal respectively.

 ## Nodes System